 The Meeting App

-As last year, there will be a conference app available at this year’s Lindau Meeting.
+There is a conference app for #LINO18.
 All the information from this post can also be found in there (…and more!).
 For an in-depth explanation on how to get started with the app, please refer to my colleague Christoph’s guide.

 Last but Not Least